|

 To view the converted page, click here.

-A simpler version of the macro is available for data which is to be converted into a plain table.
+A simpler version of the program is available for data which is to be converted into a plain table.
 This will make a more compact file.

-| The macro is saved as a text file and can be opened here. |
+The program is saved as a text file and can be opened here.
+[Program was updated March 2015] |

 Open the Excel spreadsheet that you wish to publish.
 Open the VBA editor and paste the code into a new module.
-The MakeHTM procedure should then be visible in your list of macros.
+You may wish to edit the program and amend the DefaultFontSize variable to reflect the normal font size used on your spreadsheet.

 The output HTML file may not be a faithful reproduction of your original.
 Some of the defects can be resolved by amending your spreadsheet.